Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

 2. Update the LDAP settings in the customizations.yaml file.

-   1. Modify the customizations.yaml file to put the LDAP server CA certificate goes into the SealedSecret.
+   1. Modify the customizations.yaml file to put the LDAP server CA certificate into the SealedSecret.

    2. Update the LDAP settings.